Access for all

 As well as toilets inside our Visitor Centre we have a unisex accessible toilet just off the main car park by the Treetop Trek Reception.
 It is open all year round.

-A second toilet block in the grounds near the lake is open Easter to October.
-However it doesn't have a disabled toilet or baby change facilities.
+More toilets are located in the grounds near the lakeshore centre and in the adventure playground, open Easter to October.
+However, they do not have a disabled toilet or baby change facilities.

 We welcome dogs but ask that owners keep them on a lead at all times.